Stripe-Edge/DictaHub/README.md

 # DictaHub

-A modern educational platform for AI and tech skill development in Africa.
+A modern educational platform for AI and tech skill development.
 Built with Next.js 14 and React 18, providing a comprehensive learning platform with intuitive navigation, responsive design, and engaging user experience.

 ## Features

-**Pages & Routes**
+**Pages & Routes **
 - Homepage with navigation
 - Admissions form page
 - Teach at Dicta Hub instructor registration